Dabaka

 Dabaka (/ˈdʌbəkə/ DUB-ə-kə), also called Doboka or Dobaka (/dəʊˈbəʊkə, dəˈ-/ doh-BOH-kə-,_-də--), is a town in Hojai district (formerly in Nagaon district) of Assam state in India.
 It is a commercial place situated in the central part of Assam.

 Demographics

 As of the 2001 Indian census, Dabaka had a population of 11,043.
 Males constitute 51% of the population and females 49%.
 Dabaka has an average literacy rate of 85%, much higher than the national average of 66.5%: male literacy is 88% and, female literacy is 79%.
 12% of the population is under 6 years of age.
 Although its currently promising a center of education in Hojai District.

-Assamese and Meitei (Manipuri) are the official languages of this place.
+Assamese is the official languages of this place.

 Location

 Dabaka is located at an elevation of 61 m above MSL.

 Dabaka is connected by National Highway 27 to Nagaon and by National Highway 29 to Dimapur.
 Its location provides great commercial advantage.